February 2022 (PDF)

 Scoring data comes directly from the results of the club games in which you play.

-The Committee has decided to appoint a Data Protection Officer (DPO) who will inform and advise the Committee about their obligations to comply with the GDPR and other data protection laws.
+The Committee has decided to appoint a Data Protection Officer (DPO) who will inform and advise the Committee about their obligations to comply with the DPA and other data protection laws.
 The DPO will be the first point of contact for supervisory authorities and for members whose data is processed.

 Members of the committee of Berwick-upon-Tweed Bridge Club have access to members’ data in order for them to carry out their legitimate tasks for the club.
 Tournament directors have limited access to members’ data for them to carry out their legitimate role when directing events.